aviacommerce/avia/README.md

    - We share this goal with [Nectar Commerce][nectar]
 3. Superb tooling
    - Managing, importing, exporting and maintaing a store in production is quite cumbersome.
-Great tooling is the way to go.
+Great tooling is the only solution.

 ## Contributing